Local moving companies in Lubbock

 - In the last presidential election, Montana voted Republican and Lubbock voted Republican.

-- During the coldest part of the year, Montana reaches the temperature of 12º F and Lubbock gets down to 26º F.
+- During the coldest part of the year, Montana reaches the temperature of 12º F while Lubbock only gets down to 26º F, so you may need to buy a new winter coat for your move to the Big Sky Country.

-- In Montana, it snows about 49 inches annually vs. 7 inches of snow in Lubbock.
+- In Montana, it snows about 49 inches annually, compared to the 7 inches of snow in Lubbock.
+Make sure you like the cold and enjoy snowy weather before making the move.

 Comparing the pros of Lubbock, TX, vs. Montana: